opencog/atomspace/opencog/scm/opencog/base/README.md

                     collections of Atoms attached to a given Atom; remove collections of Atoms.

-* repl-shell.scm -- A network server for scheme.
-Use the REPL shell at port 18001.

 * atom-cache.scm -- A scheme cache that implements an association list between Atoms and arbitrary scheme code.